Monday, October 14, 2024

 A likely difficulty in using this tactic, though, is in calculating a completion time which will hold for a spectrum of potential respondents.
 You might handle this with a lesson from a whole other area of consumer behavior research called tensile pricing of discounts.

 Tensile pricing presents a range such as, “Save 20% to 45%.”
 Consumers are, by and large, an optimistic lot.
 If they see a 45%, they’ll tend to think that the item they’re wanting will be one of those tagged for the maximum discount.
 Applying this idea to the estimate of task completion time, if you say, “This will take about 15 to 20 minutes,” in order to increase your odds of being accurate, prospective respondents will tend to figure they’ll be among those who will take only 15 minutes.
-An even lower estimate could come in the minds of those who, when driving, consider the navigation app arrival time estimate as a benchmark to beat.
+An even lower estimate could come in the minds of those sorts of drivers who consider the navigation app arrival time estimate as a benchmark to beat.

 Successfully influence the most prosperous & most loyal consumer age group.
 For the specific strategies & tactics you need, click here.